key2market/analitiq_infra/README.md

 The backend is inside the /app directory

 # Important files:
-.env - environmental variables for Docker container docker-compose - Docker compose file to deploy docker routers/chat.py - the main chat info is routed here from the front end main.py - an attempt at using socket.io
+-.env - environmental variables for Docker container -docker-compose - Docker compose file to deploy docker -routers/chat.py - the main chat info is routed here from the front end -main.py - an attempt at using socket.io

 # Deployment
 To deploy as a docker run docker-compose up.